gmazzo/gradle-codeowners-plugin/README-kotlin.md

 ```

 ## Consuming the generated `mappedCodeOwnersFile`
-Each `CodeOwnersTask` produces a .CODEOWNERS like file which translates build directories to Java packages (in folder format, not '.').
+Each `CodeOwnersResourcesTask` produces a .CODEOWNERS like file which translates build directories to Java packages (in folder format, not '.').

 To explain this better, given a `.CODEOWNERS` file:
 ```